florianneukirchen/pi_temperature/README.md

 Clone this repository on your Pi.
 Change into the directory and start the GATT server with `python3 cputemp.py`.

-The only thing I changed in the code ist the time step at which the temperature value is updated: for testing purpuses I changed it from 5 s to 40 ms by changing:
+For the CPU temperature example, the only thing I changed in the code is the time step at which the temperature value is updated: for testing purpuses I changed it from 5 s to 40 ms by changing:

 ```python